Welcome to today's edition of the Rush 24-7 podcast.

 They're casting.

-Actually, I need to revise that because they're not endangering themselves all that much.
+They're not endangering themselves all that much.

-Thanks very much, Natalie, appreciate it.
+Thanks very much, Natalie.

 We go to Milwaukee next.